-Here are 19 tips for lowering the cost of keeping cool:
+Fortunately, there are many other ways to cool your home that also will cut your costs.
+Here are some tips for lowering the cost of keeping cool:

-Cool your home by putting solar screens (also called sun-shade screens) on the windows that get the most sun.
-Installed on the outside of windows, they are like insect screens, but made of a dense mesh that blocks heat and light.
+Cool your home by putting solar screens, also called sun-shade screens, on the windows that get the most sun.
+Generally installed on the outside of windows, they look like insect screens but are made of a mesh material that blocks out some heat and light.

-Buy adjustable screens that fit into window frames, have screens custom made or make them yourself for about $10 per screen.
+Buy adjustable versions of these screens that fit into window frames, have screens custom-made or make them yourself.

 Since the mesh comes in varying densities, shop around at hardware stores to decide which you need before buying.

-Another type of mesh, called shade cloth, also comes in varying densities and can be used outdoors to shade decks, playgrounds, patios, eating areas and outdoor living areas.
+Another type of mesh, often called shade cloth, also comes in varying densities and can be used outdoors to shade decks, playgrounds, patios and outdoor living areas.

-Shutters — in vinyl, composite, wood or natural-fiber woven material — also block the sun, and they add a stylish architectural flourish.
+Shutters — in vinyl, composite, wood or natural-fiber woven material — also block the sun.

 6. Seal ducts